 - Fiber network is disconnected.

-- Build environment publishes signed package and all subresources to github.com/cyph/cdn, which our CDN pulls updates from.
+- Build environment publishes signed package at api.cyph.com/package/cyph.app and publishes all subresources to InterPlanetary File System (IPFS).

 WebSign client logic:

 - Downloads and validates the WebSign bootstrap itself against a hash whitelist from the signed package metadata.
 This is meant to provide a form of TOFU even in browsers where HPKP is unavailable, albeit much more fragile and subject to things like cache eviction attacks, but also has the side effect of protecting users during the initial download from naive tampering by things like malware and harmful TLS-intercepting antivirus software.
 Failures abort the package load process and display: